virtual-labs/exp-interface-push-sensor-au/experiment/theory.md

 * Power Supply

-Raspberry Pi - A single-board computer the size of a credit card called the Raspberry Pi enables users of all computing skills to experiment with and learn about computation.
-Other pieces of peripheral gear, including a keyboard, mouse, and monitor, can be connected to the minicomputer.
-You will require an SD card placed into the designated location in order to configure the Raspberry computer.
-The operating system should be placed on the SD card, which is necessary for the machine to boot.
-Linux OS is compatible with Raspberry computers.
+Raspberry Pi -The Raspberry Pi is a credit-card-sized single-board computer designed to promote computational experimentation and education for users of all skill levels.
+It supports peripheral devices such as a keyboard, mouse, and monitor, transforming it into a fully functional computing platform.
+To operate, the Raspberry Pi requires a micro SD card inserted into its designated slot, with an operating system (typically a Linux distribution like Raspberry Pi OS) installed on the card to facilitate booting.

-The Raspberry Pi's row of GPIO pins at the top edge of the board is one of its strong points.
-General-Purpose Input/Output, or GPIO.
-The Raspberry Pi connects to the outside world physically using these pins.
-You can think of them as switches at their most basic level, which you can turn on or off (input), or which the Pi can turn on or off (output).
-The Raspberry Pi runs 5V volts.
-The Raspberry Pi can monitor and control the outside world by connecting to electronic circuits via the GPIO pins.
-The Pi can operate motors, turn LEDs on and off, and do a lot of other things.
-It can also determine the temperature, light, and whether a switch has been touched.
-The Raspberry Pi has 40 pins (26 pins on early variants), and they serve a variety of roles.
-Knowing what each pin is used for is much easier if you have a RasPiO pin label.
-Make sure your pin label is positioned so that the keyring hole is directed outward toward the USB ports.
+One of the Raspberry Pi’s standout features is its row of GPIO pins, located along the top edge of the board.
+GPIO, or General Purpose Input/Output, refers to these versatile pins that enable physical interaction with external electronic components.
+Operating at 3.3V logic levels (though the board is powered by 5V), the GPIO pins can be programmed to serve as inputs (e.g., detecting a button press) or outputs (e.g., activating an LED).
+This capability allows the Raspberry Pi to monitor environmental conditions—such as light intensity, temperature, or switch states—and control devices like motors, LEDs, and relays.